Smug Brits Don't Deserve the Tube Strike

 Others are very upset by the fact that it's Tube workers who are taking this kind of action.
 A wail rises up from across the city.
-"But they make fifty grand a year!
+"But they make $50,000 a year!
 They get decent pensions!
 How dare they keep going on strike?"
-For some reason, these people have a hard time connecting the fact that workers on the Tube haven't yet been reduced to outright penury with the fact that their unions are actually willing to take action when necessary; they seem to think that their comparatively decent compensation is down to some kind of magnanimity on the part of the bosses.
+For some reason, these people have a hard time connecting the fact that workers on the Tube haven't yet been reduced to outright penury with the fact that their unions are actually willing to take action when necessary.
+They seem to think that their comparatively decent compensation is down to some kind of magnanimity on the part of the bosses.

 But the loudest complaint is also the most pathetic, escaping like a slow, squeaking fart from out one side of a scrunched-up, sphinctered face.
 "But I'll be late for wooooorrrrk!"
 The indignity, the sheer horror.

 Regardless of how you feel about industrial action, you should be supporting the Tube strike.
 Government figures are accusing the unions of striking out of "sour grapes" over the Conservative election victory and of "holding the city to ransom," which is for some reason supposed to be a bad thing.